orbitartprint/bballorbit/src/blog/content/press-break.md

 <div class="flex flex-col md:flex-row items-start md:items-center gap-8 my-8">
   <!-- Left Column: Text -->
   <div class="md:w-1/2">
-    Key adjustments against man-to-man pressure:
+    <h3 class="text-2xl font-semibold mb-4">Key adjustments against man-to-man pressure:</h3>
     <ul class="list-decimal list-inside space-y-2 text-base leading-relaxed">
       <li>Clear the backcourt to create a true 1-on-1 situation</li>
       <li>Let the ball handler use the full width of the court</li>
       <li>Use the dribble to escape pressure, not to force progress</li>
-      <li>UAdd a simple drag screen only if needed — not as a set play</li>
+      <li>Add a simple drag screen only if needed — not as a set play</li>
     </ul>
   </div>